Making Decisions ESL Games and Activities

 ESL Spontaneous Decisions Game - Vocabulary: Matching - Group Work - Pre-intermediate (A2) - 20 minutes

-In this fun will for decisions game, students race to match spontaneous decisions to given situations.
-The reader turns over a card from their pile and reads out the situation on the card.
-The players then race to find an appropriate decision card in response to the situation.
-The first player to put a matching decision card on the table and read out the response wins and discards their card.
-There are always two possible decision cards for each situation, so students need to be quick to win.
-The game continues until one player has got rid of all their decision cards.
-That player wins the game.
-When the game has ended, students play again with a new student being the reader, so as to give everyone a chance to play.
+In this fun will for decisions game, students race to match spontaneous decisions to situations.
+To begin, the reader picks up a card and reads out the situation on the card to the players.
+The players then race to find an appropriate decision card on the table in response to the situation.
+The first player to put their hand on a matching decision card and read out the response wins and keeps the two cards.
+The player with the most cards at the end of the game wins.
+Students then play again with a new student being the reader to give everyone a chance to play.

 Decisions Race Preview